vdaubry/vdaubry.github.io/_posts/2014-11-20-add-social-sharing-buttons-with-jekyll.markdown

 ---
 layout:     post
-title:      "Add social sharing buttons into Jekyll"
+title:      "Add social sharing buttons with Jekyll"
 subtitle:   "Share your blog post on Facebook, Twitter and Google+"
 description: "Learn how to add sharing links on Facebook, Twitter and Google+"
 date:       2014-10-20